joshbegley/nyt-latest/README.md

 `By the time it reaches western Florida, the storm could become a hurricane, bringing winds of up to 90 miles per hour and causing storm surge and flooding, forecasters said.`\
 https://nytimes.com/article/tropical-storm-idalia-hurricane.html?searchResultPosition=3

-**sidewaIn Moscow, mourners cry at a makeshift Wagner memorial.**\
+**In Moscow, mourners cry at a makeshift Wagner memorial.**\
-`Hundreds of people have placed flowers at a small sidewalk memorial near Red Square in Moscow`\
+`Hundreds of people have placed flowers and other tributes on a sidewalk near Red Square in Moscow.`\
 https://nytimes.com/live/2023/08/27/world/russia-ukraine-war-news/prigozhin-wagner-memorial-russia?searchResultPosition=4

 **A.I.
 Comes to the U.S. Air Force**\